bitlayer-org/bitlayer-org.github.io/docs/Learn/Technologies/bitvm-smart-contract.md

 ## Pre-Signing the Contract: Building a Foundation of Trust

 In typical blockchain ecosystems, smart contracts are deployed directly onto the blockchain, leveraging the blockchain's inherent security to act as a trusted source of truth.
 Bitcoin, however, lacks this native capability.
-To overcome this hurdle, BitVM introduces the concept of a pre-signing committee.
-This committee, composed of trusted entities, is responsible for meticulously reviewing and pre-signing the transaction graph.
+To overcome this hurdle, BitVM introduces the concept of a attesting committee.
+This committee, composed of trusted entities, is responsible for meticulously reviewing and attesting the transaction graph.
 This process effectively emulates the on-chain deployment of traditional smart contracts.

 The committee, through its multi-signature authority (multisig), plays a critical role in ensuring the integrity and security of the BitVM smart contract: